-One of the best ways to promote your campaign at large-scale company events or meetings is through the mouthpiece of your executive team.
+One of the best ways to promote your employee ideas campaign at large-scale company events or meetings is through the mouthpiece of your executive team.
 If senior stakeholders are the ones creating a buzz around the campaign, the excitement is far more likely to trickle down through the organisation.

 Getting senior leadership buy-in ensuring they viewed the campaign as something important, was paramount to success.

 ----- Scott Wilkins - Enterprise Innovation Director at AstraZeneca, reflecting on AZ2025 -----

 AstraZeneca’s AZ2025 campaign was promoted at a series of company events

 Did you know?

 Employee ideas campaigns with leadership endorsement achieve around 30% more engagement than those without.

 Source: The State of Employee Ideas 2018

 Have you ever signed up to a course, talk or webinar because your teammates or manager were going?
 Did their excitement rub off on you?

 Thought so.
 Herd mentality is a surprisingly powerful concept which you can use to your advantage when promoting your employee ideas campaign.
 The chats around the water cooler can carry a lot of influence and word of mouth can certainly help increase engagement.
 Informal team meetings are a great place to plant these seeds.